 In our framework, the investor uses {her defaultable bond, the bond of her counterparty, and the bond of reference entities in the CDS portfolio} to replicate the XVA process associated with the credit default swaps portfolio.\footnote{{The replication approach to XVA has also been adopted in other studies, including} \cite{CrepeyBieleckiBrigo} and \cite{BurgardCR,BurgardRrisk}.} {We conduct the analysis in the paper using defaultable (money market) accounts as opposed to bonds, because the value processes of those accounts are continuous up to the firm's default.
 In contrast, the bond price of a firm may jump if another firm in the portfolio defaults, introducing nontrivial technical challenges.
 We show in Remark~\ref{bond-acc} that there exists a one-to-one relation between defaultable bonds and defaultable accounts, hence our choice of working with defaultable accounts comes without any loss of generality.

 We derive the nonlinear valuation equation that takes into account counterparty credit risk and closeout payoffs exchanged at default.
-Our valuation equation is a special BSDE driven by L\'{e}vy processes, that contains jump-to-default but no diffusion terms.
-We characterize the super-replicating price of the transaction as the solution to a nonlinear {system of} ODEs that is obtained from the nonlinear BSDE tracking the XVA process, after projecting such as BSDE onto the smaller filtration exclusive of credit events information.
+Our valuation equation is a BSDE driven by L\'{e}vy processes, which contains jump-to-default but no diffusion terms. {We sketch in Section \ref{sec:jumpdiffrisk} how the valuation equation would change when the default intensity processes of reference entities in the underlying swap portfolio are additionally driven by diffusion processes.} We characterize the super-replicating price of the transaction as the solution to a nonlinear {system of} ODEs, obtained from projecting the nonlinear BSDE tracking the XVA process onto the smaller filtration exclusive of investor and counterparty credit events information.
 The system consists of an ODE, whose solution is the value of the transaction cash flows ignoring market inefficiencies, and additional ODEs that yield the XVA of the portfolio.
 Intuitively, the super-replicating price is the value attributed to the trade by an investor who positions herself in the worst possible economic scenario.